-The one blemish on the FIS service is that although any personal information you provide to FIS is treated as confidential, if you are already receiving Centrelink payments, FIS officers can pass on information to Centrelink, which can be used to adjust Centrelink entitlements if FIS officers consider your current entitlements are incorrect.
+Any personal information you provide to FIS is treated as confidential, In my opinion, the one blemish on the FIS service is that if you are already receiving Centrelink payments, FIS officers can pass on your information to Centrelink, which can be used to adjust Centrelink entitlements if FIS officers consider your current entitlements are incorrect.
 Let’s hope that it works both ways and FIS officers pass on information where individuals are being underpaid on Centrelink benefits.

 How do I book a seminar or appointment?

 You can find out what seminars are available by clicking on this link.